'SENTIENT CITY' film wins KROB competition

 Chicago Sukkah Design Festival 2nd edition opens

-The Chicago Sukkah Design Festival's second edition launched October 1 and will remain open to the public through October 21.
+The Chicago Sukkah Design Festival's second edition launched October 1–21, 2023.
 The Chicago Sukkah Design Festival pairs community organizations in Chicago’s North Lawndale neighborhood with diverse architectural designers to design and construct sukkahs, Sukkahs are the temporary outdoor pavilions that are built during Sukkot, an autumnal Jewish holiday that celebrates the harvest and commemorates liberation.
 The Chicago Sukkah Design Festival celebrates how these usually temporary structures can be repurposed to build community in new contexts.
 It also celebrates the cultural heritage of North Lawndale and builds solidarity among the Jewish community that formerly lived there, the predominantly Black community that resides there today, and the broader Chicago community.
 During the Festival, the landscape of 6 unique sukkah structures is activated with public programming.
 After the Festival, each sukkah is relocated and permanently re-installed at the facilities of the community organizations that co-designed them, as vibrant new program spaces; for example, as a garden pergola, rooftop playscape, heritage museum, meditation pavilion, community memorial, and tool library.
 The Chicago Sukkah Design Festival is also a contribution to the Chicago Architecture Biennial's 5th edition, "This is a Rehearsal."
 Read more about the Chicago Sukkah Design Festival via The Architects' Newspaper, Architectural Record, Wallpaper* magazine, and CBS News.

 The Architectural League Prize for Young Architects + Designers